laffra/cacophonia/README.md

 # Project Cacophonia

-Run Eclipse with bytecode instrumentation to better understand its execution.
+This project visualizes Eclipse to better understand how it works internally.

 ![Cacophonia UI](/images/overview.png)